Louisiana Woman Blog

 Instructions

-The creamy, light vanilla custard is so easy to prepare, so don't hesitate to make a batch when you need a quick dessert.
+The creamy, light vanilla custard is so easy to prepare - don't hesitate to make a batch when you need a quick dessert.

 A 4-cup glass measuring cup filled with milk and empty containers beside it.

-1. Pour evaporated milk, whole milk, and water into a large 4-cup measuring cup, heat for 4 minutes on high in the microwave oven, or pour milk into a medium saucepan, then heat over the stove until steaming hot.
+1. Pour evaporated milk, whole milk, and water into a large 4-cup measuring cup, and heat for 4 minutes on high in the microwave oven, or pour the milk into a medium saucepan and heat over the stove until steaming hot.

 A whisk in a large dutch oven pot over a lemon colored whipped egg and sugar mixture.

-1. Place egg yolks in a large Dutch oven or large, heavy pot and scramble with a wire whisk.
+1. Place the egg yolks in a large Dutch oven or heavy pot and whisk with a wire whisk until smooth.

-2. Mix sugar in while whisking the egg yolks and stir until the mixture is light yellow and the sugar melts or is no longer grainy.
+2. Mix in the sugar while whisking the egg yolks, and stir until the mixture is light yellow and the sugar has melted from the stirring, or is no longer grainy.

 A whisk in a thick mixture of egg, sugar, and cornstarch in a pot.

-1. Whisk the cornstarch into the egg and sugar mixture; this will be thick.
+1. Whisk the cornstarch into the egg and sugar mixture; it will thicken.

 A glass meaturing cup pouing milk into a pot with a whisk in it.